 I volunteer for ACS at the national level (Editor of Senior Chemists Committee Newsletter), and local section level — I organized a Senior Group in our local section, and am still a councilor.
 However, I may resign soon to give someone else a chance.

 What do you like most about where you are living in retirement?
 What’s one thing you wish you could change about where you live?

 After a year or two of retirement, and much discussion about where we should move for our retirement, we downsized and moved somewhere with easier upkeep.
-When we downsized, we did not leave our friends behind because we did not move very far.
-We had been living in a fairly large home with a large lot in a suburb of the Twin Cities.
+When we downsized, we did not leave our friends behind because we did not move far.
+We had been living in a relatively large home with a large lot in a suburb of the Twin Cities.

 We moved to a new development into a "Villa" home (two-story, but designed so that you could live on one story with no stairs to climb if it became necessary) in a small town just on the edge of the Twin Cities conurbation, so the move was only about 15 miles.